moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage/mrl.md

 Following the example above, you can build the execute transfer data by calling the [`getExecuteTransferData`](../reference/mrl.md#the-get-execute-transfer-data-method) function, with the transfer hash that was returned from the transfer function.

-Remember that for this example (Ethereum to Hydration), the redeem chain is going to be Moonbeam, which can be extracted from the transfer data as moonChain.
+Remember that for this example (Ethereum to Hydration), the redeem chain is going to be Moonbeam, which can be extracted from the transfer data as bridgeChain.

 ```js
 ...